Enhancing Security of TAS/MRC Based Mixed RF-UOWC System with Induced Underwater Turbulence Effect: Introduction

-\begin{itemize} \item At first, we derive the PDF of end-to-end dual-hop signal-to-noise ratio (SNR) after realizing the PDF of source to relay SNR with TAS / MRC diversity and relay to destination SNR.
-Since eavesdropping is of passive-type, eavesdropper is unaware of the TAS scheme.
+\begin{itemize} \item At first, we derive the PDF of end-to-end dual-hop signal-to-noise ratio (SNR) after realizing the PDF of the source to relay SNR with TAS / MRC diversity and relay to destination SNR.
+Since eavesdropping is passive-type, the eavesdropper is unaware of the TAS scheme.
 To the best of the authors’ knowledge, conventional works only considered fading around RF link for performance evaluation \cite{illi2018secrecy,illi2018dual,illi2019physical,8742387,badrudduza2021security} while how TAS / MRC scheme around RF link of a dual-hop RF-UOWC mixed network can enhance secrecy performance, has not been focused yet.

-\item The secrecy performance has been characterized in terms of average secrecy capacity (ASC), secrecy outage probability (SOP), and strictly positive secrecy capacity (SPSC).
-As per the authors’ best knowledge, these expressions are novel as $\eta-\mu$-mEGG based mixed RF-UOWC system has not been reported yet in the literature.
-Additionally, the proposed model unifies secrecy performance of a wide range of classical fading scenarios since both $\eta-\mu$ fading and mEGG turbulence models are generalized statistical models.
+\item The secrecy performance has been characterized in terms of average secrecy capacity (ASC), secrecy outage probability (SOP), and probability of strictly positive secrecy capacity (SPSC).
+As per the authors’ best knowledge, these expressions are novel as the $\eta-\mu$-mEGG based mixed RF-UOWC system has not been reported yet in the literature.
+Additionally, the proposed model unifies the secrecy performance of a wide range of classical fading scenarios since both $\eta-\mu$ fading and mEGG turbulence models are generalized statistical models.
 So, the expressions of performance metrics are also generalized.

-\item We utilize the derived expressions of ASC, SOP, and SPSC to quantify the impact of TAS / MRC diversity, fading, underwater turbulence (for temperature gradient and thermally uniform fresh and salty waters), etc. Finally, all the derived expressions are validated via Monte-Carlo (MC) simulations. \end{itemize}
+\item We utilize the derived expressions of ASC, SOP, and probability of SPSC to quantify the impact of TAS / MRC diversity, fading, underwater turbulence (for temperature gradient and thermally uniform fresh and salty waters), etc. { The effect of pointing error on the system performance is also extensively studied in this work.
+Moreover, a comparison between the systems with and without eavesdroppers is also presented.} Finally, all the derived expressions are validated via Monte-Carlo (MC) simulations. \end{itemize}